 Buying coconut oil

 There are many brands and types of coconut oil and they vary in price depending on the source, production method, packaging and the marketing team.
 Super expensive doesn’t always mean the best, although it does often indicate the quality of ingredients and the purity.
 I always recommend to try a few brands and to find out as much as you can about the manufacturing process.
-Personally I really like Niulife coconut oil because the guy who started the company actually invented a natural expelling method they still use today and they are a fair trade and family owned business who make good products.
+Personally I really like Niulife coconut oil because the guy who started the company actually invented the natural expelling method they still use today and they are a fair trade and family owned business who make good products.
 However there are many great brands out there and regardless of where you are, here are a few things to look out for:

 1) Colour – white colour when it’s solid and colourless when liquid, any discolouration might mean contamination and inferior quality.